pscally1005/pscally1005.github.io/_posts/recipes/savory-sauces/2024-09-01-tahini-hummus.markdown

 - lemon
 - garlic
 - cumin
 Description: I love hummus, and I have plenty of different varieties.
-From different spice combinations to various roasted vegetables, hummus is my go to spread, dip, and dressing.
+From different spice combinations to various roasted <a href="/misc/veggies">vegetables</a>, hummus is my go to spread, dip, and dressing.
 But today, after finding some <a href="/misc/seeds#sesame-seeds">tahini</a> on sale, I decided I should make some classic hummus.
 This is a plain hummus flavor that can serve as a base for any other ideas, or stand on its own for your toast, veggie sticks, or salads.
 You can also check out any of my other <a href="/salad-dressings">salad dressings</a> or <a href="/hummus">hummus recipes</a>!
 Instructions:
 - Drain your chickpeas through a strainer into a bowl, saving the liquid.
 This liquid is called aquafaba, and we will be using some of it later in the hummus to make it creamier